-70. The Federal Reserve Act was passed in 1913, within a few months of the ratification of the Sixteenth Amendment that allegedly authorized a tax on the incomes of most Americans.
+186a.
+Admit that the Federal Reserve Act was passed in 1913, within a few months of the ratification of the Sixteenth Amendment that allegedly authorized a tax on the incomes of most Americans.

-71. The Federal Reserve Act allowed the U.S. government to borrow large sums of money from private banking institutions at interest, and thereby potentially create a large public debt.
+186b.
+Admit that the Federal Reserve Act allowed the U.S. government to borrow large sums of money from private banking institutions at interest, and thereby potentially create a large public debt.

-72. U.S. Congress' inability to balance the federal budget or lack of fiscal discipline could create large volumes of public debt to the Federal Reserve.
+186c.
+Admit that U.S. Congress' inability to balance the federal budget or lack of fiscal discipline could create large volumes of public debt to the Federal Reserve.

-73. The result of increasing public debt must be an increase in income tax revenues to pay off the debt in order to maintain solvency of the federal government.
+186d.
+Admit that the result of increasing public debt must be an increase in income tax revenues to pay off the debt in order to maintain solvency of the federal government.

-74. An increase in income tax revenues would require a larger percentage of the wage (labor) income of average Americans to be extracted as income tax, because more than half of federal income tax revenues derive from personal income taxes rather than corporate income taxes.
+186e.
+Admit that an increase in income tax revenues would require a larger percentage of the wage (labor) income of average Americans to be extracted as income tax, because more than half of federal income tax revenues derive from personal income taxes rather than corporate income taxes.

-75. There is an incentive for politicians to buy votes with borrowed money that will be paid off by unborn children at interest.
+186f.
+Admit that there is an incentive for politicians to buy votes with borrowed money that will be paid off by unborn children at interest.

-76. Requiring unborn children of tomorrow paying off extravagances of today at interest amounts to taxation without representation, which was the very reason our country rebelled from Great Britain to become an independent nation.
+186g.
+Admit that requiring unborn children of tomorrow paying off extravagances of today at interest amounts to taxation without representation, which was the very reason our country rebelled from Great Britain to become an independent nation.

-77. Thomas Jefferson, one of our founding fathers and author of our Declaration of Independence, said the following
+186h.
+Admit that Thomas Jefferson, one of our founding fathers and author of our Declaration of Independence, said the following